Parichaymandal/PythonProject/figures/README.md

-In this folder are saved the output files:
+In this folder are save the output files:
 - Fig 1.
 Trajectory map
 - Fig 2.
 Temperature raster
 - Fig 3.
 Temperature time series